 I believe there is an emerging martial art movement where more and more people are becoming inspired by the possibilities of internal martial arts and how it can benefit their practice.
-I have no doubt that Aunkai’s popularity will continue to grow both in New Zealand and abroad.
-If this sounds like your cup of tea, why don’t you join us on Thursdays at the Jikishin Dojo?
-We would love to have you there!
+I have no doubt that Chu Shong Tin style Wing Chun and Aunkai will both continue to grow in popularity.

 What is Aunkai?
 Aunkai is new training method founded by Minoru Akuzawa Sensei.
 Akuzawa Sensei has an extensive background in martial arts.
 It is clear that internal martial arts has had the most lasting impact on him as he has made this the sole focus of his training.
 So while Aunkai itself is new, the ideas and skill sets go back many centuries.